-Look, even your most multi-layered, complicated resistance stories are all about one thing: fear.
-And that always feels the same, no matter the story.
+Even our most multi-layered, complicated resistance stories are all about one thing: fear.
+And at the core, that always feels the same, no matter the details.

 "Your fear is the most boring thing about you," Elizabeth Gilbert says.
 "Your fear is just as boring as mine is… everybody's got the same one.
 It is not precious, it is not special, it is not singular to you.
 It's just the one we all got wired with when we came in."

 And resistance itself is obstinate, shifty.
-You have to be vigilant and use the wisdom you’ve gained from past experience.
-You must always pay attention to the story you’re telling yourself so you can see that it’s just a story, and not the truth.
-You can always choose to face your fear, not feed it.
+You have to be vigilant, and use the wisdom you've gained from past experience.
+It helps to pay attention to the story you're telling yourself, so you can see that it's just a story, and not the truth.
+You can choose to face your fear, not feed it.

 Your writing is actually so accessible to you.
 It's right there, behind the story that you're telling yourself.

-This letter is dedicated to everyone who is facing fear to write something they care about.
+This is dedicated to anyone facing the fear that comes before you write something you care about.

-To the students in The Story Intensive 2014 — thank you for your fortitude and commitment!
+To the students in The Story Intensive — thank you for your fortitude and commitment!
 You are facing resistance every day, every week.
 You made it past Lesson 3, arguably the toughest one to write through.
 Bravo!
-Now, onward to Lesson 4, where things get really interesting.
+Now, on to Lesson 4, where things get really interesting.

-To the six writers who were in last weekend’s retreat — thank you for your courage and honesty!
+To the six writers who worked with me and the horses — thank you for your courage and honesty!
 Each one of you looked resistance in the eye, stood your ground, and chose to write anyway.
-I’m still learning from you.
+I'm still learning from you.

-For everyone in Story Is a State of Mind — thank you for taking the brave leap!
-You’re on a solo journey with a backpack and a compass.
+For everyone in the Story Course — thank you for taking the brave leap!
+You're on a solo journey with a backpack and a compass.
 Your resilience and determination help the rest of us find our own resolve when we sit alone at our writing desk.

-Every day I need to remind myself to join them.
+Every day I need to remind myself about this stuff.

-My complicated story is about needing to be online every day, because I’m running a writing school, and it’s a business, and it needs daily attention, etc. I’m always scared to take time off.
-(Liz, you’re so right: my fear is the most boring part about me.)
+My complicated story is about needing to be online every day, because I'm running a writing school, and it's my livelihood, and it needs daily attention, etc. I'm always scared to take time off.
+(Liz, you're so right: my fear is the most boring part about me.)

 But I have chosen to write anyway.
 For me, writing a book means being offline sometimes.
-I went offline around this time last year, and nothing broke or fell apart as a result.
+I went offline around this time before, and nothing broke or fell apart as a result.

 In fact, life got better.

-So I’m going to use the wisdom I gained from last year’s experiment and do it again.
-I’ve committed to some non-negotiable writing time for my novel, and given myself a date to finish this draft.
+So I'm going to use the wisdom I gained from that experiment and do it again.
+I've committed to some non-negotiable writing time for my novel, and given myself a date to finish this draft.